Kimon Georgiev: 1944 coup d'état

-Second and Third Georgiev Cabinet
+Second Georgiev Cabinet

-The first step of the new government is to settle relations with the Soviet Union.
+The first step of the new government was to settle relations with the Soviet Union.
 On the evening of 9 September, a delegation including Dimitar Mikhalchev, Kiril Stanchev, Dimitar Ganev and Raicho Slavkov was sent to Marshal Fyodor Tolbukhin, commander of the Third Ukrainian Front, and at 10 p.m.
 Stalin issued an order to halt Soviet military action against Bulgaria.
 On 17 September, Kimon Georgiev announced the government's program at a rally in the Palace of Justice.

-"Zveno" officially resumed its activities on 18 September, and on 1 October a national conference was held, at which the organization was transformed into a political party, the People's Union "Zveno", and Kimon Georgiev became chairman of its Executive Bureau.
-"Zveno" began to establish its own structures throughout the country, expanding its base among the middle class, but at the local level it met with resistance from the communists - people from local organizations were arrested, extorted for money by the militia, not allowed to join the local structures of the Fatherland Front, and declared "fascists".
+Zveno officially resumed its activities on 18 September, and on 1 October a national conference was held, at which the organization was transformed into a political party, the People's Union Zveno, and Kimon Georgiev became chairman of its Executive Bureau.
+Zveno began to establish its own structures throughout the country, expanding its base among the middle class, but at the local level it met with resistance from the communists - people from local organizations were arrested, extorted for money by the militia, not allowed to join the local structures of the Fatherland Front, and declared "fascists."

-The first months of the new government were accompanied by mass terror perpetrated by the communists controlling the interior and justice ministries.
-At the behest of Communist leaders Traicho Kostov, Valko Chervenkov and Anton Yugov, the Communist Party set up special "troika" units that systematically massacred thousands, and numerous local massacres were carried out.
+The first months of the new government were accompanied by terror perpetrated by the communists controlling the interior and justice ministries.
 According to various estimates, between 2,000 and 30,000 people were killed by the end of November.
 In mid-November, the Council of Ministers publicly declared against the lynchings, but they were not stopped in practice.
 At the insistence of the Soviet Union, on 10 October the withdrawal of Bulgarian troops from the parts of Macedonia and Thrace that had been in Greece and Yugoslavia until the war began.
 On 28 October 1944, a delegation led by Foreign Minister Petko Staynov and including Ministers Nikola Petkov, Dobri Terpeshev and Petko Stoyanov signed an armistice with the Allies.
 Bulgaria was forced to accept harsh conditions - maintenance of the Soviet troops stationed in the country, placing the government under the control of the Allied Control Commission, and involvement in the hostilities against Germany.